jnozzi/cocoadev.com/markdown/DragMatrix.md

  }

  /****************************************************************
- * Function - draggingExited (implements General/NSDraggingDestination)
+ * Function - draggingExited (implements NSDraggingDestination)
  *
  * Invoked when the dragged image exits the destination's bounds rectangle.
  * We use this to erase the insertion pointer from the view.